ThomasAuriel/HTML-Handbook/data/30-Mechanism/20-tags/tagsMechanisme.md

 Tags are a list of note ids.
 This tags are shown in the headline if the _tags_ structure is present.
-Tags allow to connect two notes.
-The note which contain the tags balise, refere targeted note and will appears in the section "Content in the document".
+Tags allow the tool to connect two notes.
+The note which contains the tags tag, refers targeted notes and will appear in the section "Content in the document".

 </content>
 <subcontent/>